jam13g/rss-Wimbledon-2022-prediction-competition/README.md

 * All winners will be invited to present their work at the 2022 RSS conference with reasonable expenses paid
 * All winners will receive an appropriately tacky trophy!
-* A big thankyou to Smartodds (https://www.smartodds.co.uk/) for sponsoring the competition

 ## Making a Submission